in-person sessions in Texas ~ virtual quantum biofeedback sessions nationwide

 When Medical Care Remains Essential

 Hormonal symptoms can have many causes.
-Ongoing medical evaluation is important, especially when symptoms:
+Ongoing medical evaluation remains important, especially when symptoms:

 • Occur alongside known endocrine conditions